tlevine/www.thomaslevine.com/content/!/bits/index.md

 You've noticed that there are only so many numbers you can represent with so many bits.
-For example, the highest number in an eight-bit unsigned number is 255, and the lowest number is zero.
+For example, the highest number in an five-bit unsigned integer is 31, and the lowest integer is zero.

 What if we wanted to be able to represent the corresponding negative numbers too?
 That is, what if we want to